michaelschiltz/peripheral-visions/session 03 - hardware: the telegraph as a proxy for the 19th century order.md

 * Winseck, Dwayne R., and Robert M. Pike. *Communication and Empire: Media, Markets, and Globalization, 1860–1930*.
 Durham: Duke University Press Books, 2007.
 * Choudhury, Deep Kanta Lahiri.
 2010. *Telegraphic Imperialism: Crisis and Panic in the Indian Empire, c.1830-1920*.
 2010 edition.
 New York: Palgrave Macmillan.

+### technology and persistence: telegraph cables and the internet
+* Tully, John.
+2009.
+“A Victorian Ecological Disaster: Imperialism, the Telegraph, and Gutta-Percha.”
+Journal of World History 20 (4): 559–79. doi:10.1353/jwh.0.0088.

 ### To watch
 "[Addicted to Pleasure](http://docuwiki.net/index.php?title=Addicted_to_Pleasure)"